Islam in China (1912–present): Republic of China

 During the Second Sino-Japanese war the Japanese followed what has been referred to as a "killing policy" and destroyed many mosques.
 According to Wan Lei, "Statistics showed that the Japanese destroyed 220 mosques and killed countless Hui people by April 1941."
 After the Rape of Nanking mosques in Nanjing were found to be filled with dead bodies.
 They also followed a policy of economic oppression which involved the destruction of mosques and Hui communities and made many Hui jobless and homeless.
 Another policy was one of deliberate humiliation.
 This included soldiers smearing mosques with pork fat, forcing Hui to butcher pigs to feed the soldiers, and forcing girls to supposedly train as geishas and singers but in fact made them serve as sex slaves.
 Hui cemeteries were destroyed for military reasons.
 Many Hui fought in the war against Japan.
 In 1937, during the Battle of Beiping–Tianjin the Chinese government was notified by Muslim General Ma Bufang of the Ma clique that he was prepared to bring the fight to the Japanese in a telegram message.
 Immediately after the Marco Polo Bridge Incident, Ma Bufang arranged for a cavalry division under the Muslim General Ma Biao to be sent east to battle the Japanese.
 Ethnic Turkic Salar Muslims made up the majority of the first cavalry division which was sent by Ma Bufang.

 The Hui Muslim county of Dachang was subjected to slaughter by the Japanese.

-Near the Tibetan village of Skya Rgya in Qinghai, Muslims live around the Yellow river in the town of Dong sna 20 kilometers away and they are registered by the Chinese government as Hui.
-The elderly "Hui" in this village speak imperfect Chinese but speak perfect Tibetan and trade frequently with the Tibetans, saying they were originally Tibetans.
-One of them, a man born in 1931 said "We have the same blood; we have the same ancestors.
-We used to marry each other, shared the same customs and observed the same traditional principles.
-It was Ma Bufang who converted us to Islam."

-In early 20th century eastern Qinghai and Gansu there were cases of Tibetan women who stayed in their Buddhist Lamaist religion while marrying Chinese Muslim men and they would have different sons who would be Buddhist and Muslims, the Buddhist sons became Lamas while the other sons were Muslims.
-Hui and Tibetans married Salars.

-The later Qing dynasty and Republic of China Salar General Han Youwen was born to a Tibetan woman named Ziliha (孜力哈) and a Salar father named Aema (阿额玛).